Arts, Humanities, & Social Sciences

 i) In Theatre: Continue training of students in pursuit of regional recognition through the Kennedy Center

-ii) Focus on quality improvement in pursuit of American College Theatre Festival recognition for both faculty
+ii) Focus on quality improvement in pursuit of American College Theatre Festival recognition for both faculty and student works.

 iii) Pursue highest accreditation available in all programs.